sylvia010402/Sylvia-Data-Portfolio/README.md

 ### 4. [Tracking Demographics in Somerville Schools: Two Decades of Change](https://github.com/sylvia010402/somerville-school-web-scraping)

 This web scraping and visualization project traces how school demographics shifted in one Massachusetts city known for its school choice policies.
 Inspired by a case I studied in class, I analyzed patterns in diversity, equity, and parental choice over 20 years.
+I organized the data scraped into a [Tableau dashboard](https://public.tableau.com/app/profile/leyan.li/viz/SomervilleSchool/Dashboard1) for interactive visualizations.

 **Business Impact**: Helps districts evaluate choice policies and equity outcomes
 **Dataset**: Somerville School District enrollment reports (web scraped)